luetkemj/forcecrusher/ROADMAP.md

     - [ ] Breakable doors
     - [ ] AI that can open doors (or not)
 - [ ] morgue file (game over screen)
+- [ ] Plague doctor outfit to guard against potions and gas attacks
 - [ ] money
 - [ ] points(?)
 - [ ] high scores list